DreamingInBinary/Swiftjective-C/_posts/2019-02-14-NS_CLOSED_ENUM.md

 ### Choices
 It's worth considering which type of enumeration to use with Objective-C at this point.
 We've got enum, NS_ENUM or NS_CLOSED_ENUM.
 Fortunately, the answer is much simpler than you  might think.

-> NS_OPTIONS is also a choice, but is more suited towards bitmasks.
+{% include prettyBlockquote.html text="NS_OPTIONS is also a choice, but is more suited towards bitmasks." %}

 The old C way of defining an enumeration, which by proxy Objective-C gained by virtue of being a superset, could lead to confusion.
 Look to [NSHipster's](https://nshipster.com/ns_enum-ns_options/){:target="_blank"} excellent post over the topic, but to jog your memory: